 To process personal data about criminal convictions or offences, we must have both a lawful basis for the processing and either legal authority or official authority for the processing.

-We use any special category data provided to us to ensure services are delivered appropriately and in the case of certain health information, this may be used for health and safety purposes and / or social protection.
+We use any special category data provided to us to ensure services are delivered appropriately and in the case of certain health information, this will be used for health and safety purposes and / or social protection.

 We will apply additional security and confidentiality measures when processing your special category data.